 Monkeys Fighting Robots is looking for passionate writers to drive the site’s coverage of the comic book industry.
-Authors will be responsible for a particular niche, providing reviews, opinion, and news coverage, while building a reader community using his or her multimedia storytelling skills.
-The best candidates have solid writing skills, WordPress knowledge, and is engaged on social media.
-Do you love comic books and have a strong opinion, then we would like to speak with you.
+Authors will be responsible for a particular niche, providing reviews, opinion, and news coverage, while building a reader community using their multimedia storytelling skills.
+The best candidates have solid writing skills, WordPress knowledge and are engaged on social media.
+If you love comic books and have a strong opinion, we would like to speak with you.

 - Clean, clear, creative, and persuasive writing.

 - Technically versatile and savvy enough to create content for different formats, devices, and media, including video.

 - Strong familiarity with top sources for pop culture news.

 - Ability to produce 2 weekly blog posts on a topic with varying lengths and content styles.